 Blink vs. Ring: Video doorbells compared

-Amazon owns both the Blink and Ring smart home security brands.
-These companies produce some of the best security cameras and video doorbells we've tested.
+Blink and Ring make some of the best security cameras and video doorbells we've tested.
+Despite competing against each other, both are owned by Amazon.
 Blink's entry-level approach means its devices are more affordable and simple to use.
-On the other hand, Ring's professional hardware extends advanced security and automation features to products as far as sprinklers and smart lighting systems.
-How much control you want over your security system will be the deciding factor of which video doorbell is the best fit for your home.
+On the other hand, Ring's professional hardware extends advanced security and automation features to smart home devices ranging from smart locks to smart lighting systems.
+How much control you want over your security system will decide which video doorbell is the best fit for your home.

-Blink has just a single video doorbell aptly named Blink Video Doorbell ($59, Amazon).
+Blink offers just a single video doorbell aptly named Blink Video Doorbell ($59, Amazon).
 Ring's lineup consists of eight different models.
-These range from the $65 Ring Video Doorbell Wired to the Ring Video Doorbell Elite ($349).
-Bigger isn't necessarily always better, however, the selection doesn't hurt.
-Both companies' models are among some of the best video doorbells around, so choosing between the two can be a challenge.
+These range from the $50 Ring Video Doorbell Wired to the Ring Video Doorbell Elite ($349, Amazon).
+Bigger isn't necessarily always better; however, the selection doesn't hurt.
+Both companies' cameras are among some of the best video doorbells around, so choosing between the two can be a challenge.
 Read on to see a breakdown of the features and costs of both the Blink and Ring video doorbells to make it easier to decide which is best for you.

 Blink vs. Ring: Pricing and options